MarcusWagberg/homeassistant-addons/README.md

 A smtp to homeassistant notify proxy.

-## Building, running and publishing
+## Building, running, publishing, etc
 Requierments:
 * Python3 (tested with Python 3.10.10)
 * Docker  (tested with Docker 23.0.1)